Leonmail2/Text-Fighters/workplan.md

 ## Wednsday, May 22

-Work on implementing print menu and print status functions, and ensure they print the correct data according to the README.
+Work on implementing print menu and print status functions, and ensure they print the correct data in the format of the README.

 ## Thursday, May 23